marcus-grant/notes/pcde-module24-content.md

 * Q8: What is a rule chain?
   * a A logical group of rule nodes and their relations **(Correct)**.

+## Discussion 24.2: Use Cases for ThingsBoard

+### Discussion 24.2: Introduction

+ThingsBoard is a robust platform that interacts with IoT devices and the data that they produce.
+ThingsBoard is device-based, meaning that it’s able to analyze telemetry data derived from devices, applications, or sensors.
+Therefore, ThingsBoard can be used in many applications, ranging from industry applications to environment monitoring or smart working.
+These use cases are described in greater detail below:

+* **Smart Farming**
+  * Thingsboard has a smart farming component that can easily embed into IoT solutions.
+  * This particular dashboard allows users to monitor and control aeration inside silos.
+  * [(ThingsBoard Authors 2022)][tb-smart-farm]
+* **Environment Monitoring**
+  * ThingsBoard can also be used in environment monitoring applications such as:
+    * Air quality monitoring
+    * Weather monitoring in countries or continents
+    * Seismology monitoring and control
+    * Noise level monitoring and control
+  * [(ThingsBoard Authors 2022)][tb-env-mon]
+* **Smart Working**
+  * ThingsBoard has applications in smart working as well.
+  * For example:
+    * energy management
+    * control of access and logins
+    * tracking occupancy of meetings
+  * [(ThingsBoard Authors 2022)][tb-smart-work]

+### Discussion 24.2: Instructions

+For this discussion, research other use cases of ThingsBoard or dive deeper into the applications listed above.
+In your discussion post, respond to the following prompts:

+* Explain why ThingsBoard would be a good choice to use for your selected application.
+* Determine if any ThingsBoard alarms should be included and describe how they would improve your application.
+* Finally, consider which particular widgets could be used to enhance the analysis of your data.
+  Explain which widgets you selected and describe what they would do.

+Read the statements posted by your peers.
+Engage with them by responding with thoughtful comments and questions to deepen the discussion.

+### Discussion 24.2: Submission

+I chose the smart working environment use case.

+#### Explain why THingsBoard would be a good choice

+Thingsboard is great for smart work environments because it can broker streaming data from many IoT devices at irregular intervals and apply complex logic to them both in code but also in more user friendly UIs.
+This enables management of this logic and data by people who don't necessarily know how to code while still providing complex functionality.

+#### Determine if any alarms should be used

+Security comes to mind first.
+There could be a time of the day or night in this case where any sensors detecting motion within a work environment past allowed work hours is interpreted as a break in.
+This could be an alarm that notifies the right people at that workplace of a potential security concern.
+But also simpler tasks like thermostat functionality could come with an alarm that notifies an office manager that something might be wrong with it if temperatures are increasing despite the AC system being set to cool to a temperature.

+#### What Widgets

+One of the big operational costs of a workplace are electricity bills.
+There could be various widgets for sensors that report hourly, daily, monthly, etc. electricity consumption for different parts of the workplace.
+Those widgets could then be used to determine how to best lower those costs.

 ## References

 ### Web Links